fe-data/fe-docs/docs/index.rst

 -----------------
 *Fast Events* provides you with a Public API and Webhooks to deliver different events, making it easy to integrate with external systems.

-For developers, *Fast Events* also offers a number of actions and filters.
+For developers, *Fast Events* also offers a range of actions and filters.

-Most things perform better when they’re maintained.
-We have pulled together a number of recommendations in the field of security, performance and tools for data analysis.
+Most things work better when they're maintained.
+We have compiled a number of recommendations in the areas of security, performance and data analysis tools.
-This list is by no means complete, but we urge you to keep an eye on security and performance in order to safely and in a performant way run the software.
+This list is by no means exhaustive, but we urge you to keep an eye on security and performance to keep your software running safely and performantly.

 * **Public API**:
   :doc:`api <advanced/api>`